sagarpatel8384/gift-exchange-app/README.md

-# Welcome to GiftExchange
+# Welcome to GiftSwap

-GiftExchange is a web application built in the Ruby programming language using the Rails framework.
-GiftExchange is an app that allows users to create groups for gift exchange events (e.g., Secret Santa).
+GiftSwap is a web application built in the Ruby programming language using the Rails framework.
+GiftSwap is an application that allows users to create groups for gift exchange events (e.g., Secret Santa).
 Once a user has accepted a group invitation, the group admin has the ability to randomly generate gift exchange pairs.

-## GiftExchange Pairing
+## GiftSwap Pairing

-GiftExchange allows both registered and unregistered users to use our matching algorithm to match unique pairs for gift swaps.
+GiftSwap allows both registered and unregistered users to use our matching algorithm to match unique pairs for gift swaps.
 When first visiting the site, users are presented with a form which the user can use to match pairs.

 ![pair-form-unregistered.png](/app/assets/images/pair-form-unregistered.png)